 Home>Livelihoods training>Planting seeds of change

-In Cambodia, 90 per cent of poor people live in rural areas.
+In Cambodia, 90 per cent of people living in poverty live in rural areas.
 Many of these families depend on agriculture for their livelihood, but conditions are difficult and two thirds of the country’s rural families face food shortages each year.
-Small-scale farmers face challenges such as lack of water in the dry season, infertile lands, and poor market prices for crops.
-The traditional rice farming techniques are time intensive, and require lots of water, which farmers must pay for.
+Small-scale farmers face challenges such as lack of water in the dry season, infertile lands, and poor market prices for their produce.
+Specifically, the traditional rice farming techniques are time intensive, and require lots of water, which farmers must pay for.
 Many farmers also spend money purchasing expensive chemical fertilisers, which is the only way they know of preventing weeds and insects.
 These challenges have driven more and more people, especially young people, to leave rural villages in search of work in cities or in other countries.
 Many of the rural families are desperately in need of income, and don’t see any future in agriculture.
 In the rural Cambodian village of Keov Mony, Jesuit Mission is supporting our partner the Karuna Battambang Organisation (KBO) which is changing the lives of rural small-scale farmers.
-The KBO teaches farmers a method of rice farming called the System of Rice Intensification (SRI).
-The method is an astonishingly simple and effective technique developed many years ago by a French Jesuit priest.
-It’s a low-cost method of growing rice that doesn’t require any special seed or fertiliser.
-The KBO not only teaches farmers this SRI method, they also accompany them every step of the way as they learn this new, sustainable technique.
-Using SRI, farmers only need to use a quarter of the usual amount of seeds to plant their crop, use 40% less water, and can produce more than twice their usual harvest.
-They also are able to replace expensive chemical fertilisers with home-made (free) organic fertiliser.
-The farmers have been able to see the results of using this SRI method themselves.
-In Keov Mony, the farmers used to harvest about 1.2 tonnes of paddy rice per hectare.
-They are now able to get about 4 tonnes per hectare!
+Through their Community Development program, the KBO is bringing together almost 650 rural farmers in Cambodia and equipping them with sustainable agricultural techniques and skills to sell their produce.
+The program works by establishing small, local self-help co-operatives.
+These co-ops include around 23 member farmers and one team leader.
+Each co-op receives $250 to begin sustainable farming activities and set up a savings plan that will help their operations continue to run smoothly.
+The co-op might use these savings to purchase items like new farm kits, buy new breeds of chickens or respond to damaging events like flooding.
+To ensure success, KBO provides co-op members with skills training, which includes learning how to sustainably raise livestock, farm vegetables and implement a system of growing rice called SRI (System of Rice Intensification) that uses fewer seeds, less water and no chemicals.
+KBO also promotes direct access to markets that helps farmers receive fair prices for their crops.
+The team leader manages the savings plan for their community, distributing seeds and lending money for villagers to start rice plantations and for livestock farming.
+They also manage the sale of the group’s harvest to local shops and markets and deposits the earnings back into the co-op’s savings plan.

 "Farmers are getting harvests up to three times more than they’d previously experienced.
 It is a very special experience for them."